natemacfadden/randfans/README.md

 python pushing/live_triplot.py --random --fine --data ./data/491_big2face.dat
 ```

-No external dependencies — just a C compiler.
+No external dependencies for the core library — just a C compiler.
+For the interactive plot,
+we use matplotlib to display the triangulations.

 ## vcgame